 - Head strap

 - Quick start guide

-The mask looks well-made and feels durable, smooth and soft.
-It connects to a controller with a single button to power it on.
+The mask and neck & dec perfector are well-made and durable, smooth and soft.
+They connect to a controller with a single button to power it on.
 There are various cables for charging too.
-It looks a bit like a Mexican wrestling mask.
-But I like that it’s thin, lightweight and flexible, unlike alternative hard, moulded masks.
+I like that they’re thin, lightweight and flexible, unlike alternative hard, moulded masks.

 Bring out the gimp.